xoocoon/hp-15-ew0xxx-snd-fix/README.md

 snd-hda-codec-realtek/0.1, 6.2.0-20-generic, x86_64: installed
 snd-hda-scodec-cs35l41/0.1, 6.2.0-20-generic, x86_64: installed
 ```

+### Compiler errors

+On Ubuntu 23.04, with the update to kernel 6.2.0-32-generic the compilations of the DKMS modules fails with an "incompatible pointer" error.
+Reverting to kernel 6.2.0-31-generic fixes the issue.

 ### Readelf
 The `dkms` command might yield readelf error messages, but these can be ignored, obviously.